signl4/docs/integrations/apprise/apprise.md

 ## How to Integrate

 Install Apprise as described [here](https://github.com/caronc/apprise).
 For sending SIGNL4 alerts you can use the Apprise SIGNL4 URL for SIGNL4.
+For more infornation see the documentation [here](https://github.com/caronc/apprise/wiki/Notify_signl4).

 ### Syntax
 Valid syntax is as follows: